 Twitter critics who suddenly found this show have been asking, ‘why write a horror podcast about Democracy?’
 Well, Jan.
-6, 2021 was a pretty horrifying even.
+6, 2021 was a pretty horrifying event.
 I bet it scared you too.
 It caused me to think, “what if we lose democracy, like the Romans did?
 Is this the beginning of the end?
 How can I bring attention to the incredibly scary comparisons between the Late Republic period in Rome and the decline in American Democracy now?”

-The answer to that question was, “Write a Horror, of course”
+Answer?
+“Write a Horror, of course”

 Here are some of the justifications: If the founders of US Democracy turned to the Roman Republic as an example, why wouldn’t we turn to its fall as an example to AVOID the collapse of US Democracy?
 DEMOCRACY JONES Podcast does.

-By comparing the Late Republic period of Rome with near-future American Democracy, DEMOCRACY JONES PodioBook seeks to disseminate awareness of the things that brought Democracy to its knees in Rome and what is happening today in the US.
+By comparing the Late Republic period of Rome with near-future American Democracy, DEMOCRACY JONES Podcast seeks to disseminate awareness of the things that brought Democracy to its knees in Rome and what is happening today in the US.

 The horrors the citizenry experienced while losing the Roman Republic were real.
 The society essentially split in two and the people were forced to choose a side.
 But there are very clear consequences involved in a zero sum game.
 If you choose the right side, you become a part of the new government’s totalitarian control.
 If you choose the wrong side, you die or go into exile.
 Lost are the great, although imperfect, benefits citizens enjoy in a democracy.
 Even if the new government claims to be democratic, it’s lost its legitimacy.
 Look to the example of Roman General Marius’s very partisan purges and reforms of the government after he took control, and the opposing Roman General Sulla’s equally partisan actions after he swept through and undid all of Marius’s reforms.